 1. Install File Integrity Monitoring

 Once you've been hit with an exploit kit or malicious email attachment, is it too late?
 Not necessarily.
-The right agent-based file integrity monitoring software can offer critical protection against ransomware.
-This targets the threat before your entire network is infected.
+The right agent-based file integrity monitoring software can offer critical protection against ransomware, targeting the threat before your entire network is infected.

-CimTrak is the only file integrity monitoring software that offers administrative users the ability to completely remediate negative changes directly from the admin portal.
-With the help of real-time alerts, you can know the moment a malicious file begins making changes to your network.
+CimTrak is the only file integrity monitoring software that allows administrative users to completely remediate negative changes directly from the admin portal.
+With real-time alerts, you can know the moment a malicious file begins making changes to your network.

 2. Use Diverse Data Backups

-Should your organization face encrypted data, having the ability to restore assets with minimal downtime will be critical?
-Even aside from ransomware threats, diversity in data backups can protect against data loss in a number of situations.
+Should your organization face encrypted data, having the ability to restore assets with minimal downtime will be critical.
+Even aside from ransomware threats, diversity in data backups can protect against data loss in several situations.
 By segregating your data backups from your network, you can plan for restoration even in the worst-case scenario—a ransomware attack that doesn't unencrypt your assets.

 3. Keep Your Antivirus Up to Date